hbarcello/TC18_SalesOps/README.md

-# TC18 Tableau on Tableau - Optimizating Sales Territories with Tableau
+# TC18 Tableau on Tableau - Optimizing Sales Territories with Tableau

 ***Required elements for script***